ossf/census/README.md

 *   results.csv: CSV file listing OSS projects and related metrics.
 *   oss-needing-help.docx : Documentation about this work.

-The Python analysis program is released under the MIT license.
-The Python program requires "BeautifulSoup" to work.
-The program requires an API key from Black Duck Open Hub to work.
+The Python analysis program is released under the MIT license and requires "BeautifulSoup" to work.
+The program requires an [API key](https://github.com/blackducksw/ohloh_api#api-key) from Black Duck Open Hub to work.

 The documentation is released under the Creative Commons CC-BY license.

 Some supporting data was sourced from the Black Duck Open HUB (formerly Ohloh), a free online community resource for discovering, evaluating, tracking and comparing open source code and projects.
 We thank Black Duck for the data!

-Description of this project
+# Description of this project

 The Heartbleed vulnerability in OpenSSL highlighted that while some open source software (OSS) is widely used and depended on, vulnerabilities can have serious ramifications, and yet some projects have not received the level of